macfife14/analytics-challenge/README.md

 How will this change your approach?
 * The `ItemData` description in `dbt/models/staging/schema.yml` contains invaluable context for the task of matching commands to readings

 Finally, if you run into a wall or just need something clarified please reach out with questions.
-Your questions are a going to be a big part of working together.
+Your questions are going to be a big part of working together.
 The open nature of this final challenge is intentional--we love to ponder and reflect at Dwelo and we look forward to reflecting on this challenge with you.

 ## Submitting Your Work
-Once you're ready to submit your work, ensure that you've committed and pushed all the changes to your working branch to github.
+Once you're ready to submit your work, ensure that you've committed all the changes on your working branch and pushed it to Github.

-Open a PR against your forked repo and invite https://github.com/specktastic as a reviewer.
+Finally, open a PR against your forked repo and invite https://github.com/specktastic as a reviewer.